 Latest addition – Mopane arrives!

-The Hoedspruit Endangered Species Centre (HESC) received a call that a little baby elephant was found wondering on his own in the Kruger National Park, close to Phalaborwa.
+The Hoedspruit Endangered Species Centre (HESC) received a call that a little baby elephant was found wandering on his own in the Kruger National Park, close to Phalaborwa.
 Karien Keet, the warden, was notified and a plan to rescue him was put into action.
 They found the elephant to be dehydrated and thirsty but on 8 December the 3-4 week old baby arrived.

 While on the way to HESC he was named Mopane, referring to the tree that grows in arid regions of South Africa.
 The leaves of the tree are bitter – much like Mopane’s situation – and are shaped like butterfly wings, parallel to what HESC plans for this little baby: to give him wings and confidence to grow.